QubesOS/qubes-doc/managing-os/windows-tools-2.md

 -   GUI Windows Agent: video driver and gui agent that enable seamless showing of Windows applications on the secure Qubes desktop.
 -   Disable UAC: disables User Account Control prompts. *Is this still needed/wanted?
 Gui agent can handle UAC prompts now.*

-**In testing VMs only** it's probably a good idea to install a VNC server before installing QTW.
+**In testing VMs only** it's probably a good idea to install a VNC server before installing QWT.
 If something goes very wrong with the Qubes gui agent, a VNC server should still allow access to the OS.

 Verbose installation
 --------------------